OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Expansions/Using-the-ADC-Expansion.md

 #### JSON Output

-// sometimes it's useful to have the output in JSON, so we've built in an option:
+Sometimes it's useful to have the output in JSON, so we've built in an option:

 ```
 adc-exp -j [-s <switch value>] <channel>